If you live in Tennessee, you may know that your state imposes its own estate tax. But the tax is scheduled to go away by 2016.

 How the Tax Will Be Phased Out

-For deaths in 2013, estates with a value of up to $1.25 million are exempt from Tennessee estate tax.
-But legislation passed in 2012 gradually eliminates the Tennessee estate tax.
+For deaths in 2014, estates with a value of up to $2 million are exempt from Tennessee estate tax.
+But legislation passed in 2012 is gradually eliminating the Tennessee estate tax.
 (Tenn.
 HB 3760, SB 3762.)
-Every year, the exempt amount will increase, until 2016, when the tax is gone entirely.
-Here is how it will go:
+Every year, the exempt amount increases, until 2016, when the tax is gone entirely.
+Here are the amounts:

 - deaths in 2013: $1.25 million